nefelitav/clone-detection/README.md

 - Type IV: functionality is the same, code may be completely different.

 # TODO

-1) Make it faster
+1) Clones type 3
+1) Fix comments
+2) Optimizations in generalization and in general
-2) Check statistics, results
+3) Check statistics, results
-3) Clones 3
 4) Create a test project.
 Tests
 5) Export json, Clone classes are written to a file in text
 6) Report